 a.
-Organization.
-The Curriculum Council shall consist of one representative elected by each educational unit, the Associate Dean for Curriculum and Instruction (or a designee) ex officio without voting privileges, the Registrar ex officio without voting privileges, and two student members chosen by the Student Senate.
-Student members may be named to committees of the Curriculum Council but shall not be designated as ex officio members of any committee established to deal with personnel matters.
-Representatives of education units shall be elected for two-year terms.
-Membership on the Curriculum Council precludes membership on CUPP, the Promotion and Tenure Committee, Faculty Development Committee, the Hearing Committee, and the Assessment Committee.
-For the purpose of electing representatives to the Curriculum Council educational units shall be constituted as follows: The School of Art, Theater Arts, and Music: The School of Nursing and the Physical Education Department; the Division of Business and Economics; the Division of Humanities; the Division of Natural Sciences; the Division of Social Sciences; and the Library faculty.
-The Council shall elect a Chairperson and Vice Chairperson.
-The position of secretary rotates among the Committee members excluding the Chair.
-The Council shall determine its own rules of procedure, which shall be published in the Faculty Handbook subject to the provisions of Article IV.
+The CC shall consist of one representative elected by each educational unit, the Dean of Curricular & Faculty Development (or a designee) ex officio without voting privileges, the Registrar ex officio without voting privileges, and two voting student members chosen by the Student Senate.

+- b.
+Student members may be named to committees of the CC but shall not be designated as ex officio members of any committee established to deal with personnel matters. - c.
+Representatives of educational units shall be elected for two-year terms. - d.
+Membership on the CC precludes membership on the Council on University Programs and Policies (CUPP), the Promotion and Tenure Committee, Faculty Development Committee, and the Assessment Committee. - e.
+For the purpose of electing representatives to the CC, educational units shall be constituted as follows: - i.
+The Schools of Art, Theatre Arts, and Music - ii.
+The School of Nursing and the Physical Education Department - iii.
+The School of Business and Economics - iv.
+The Division of Humanities - v.
+The Division of Natural Sciences - vi.
+The Division of Social Sciences and School of Educational Studies - vii.
+The Library faculty - f.
+The CC shall elect a Chairperson and Vice Chairperson. - g.
+The position of secretary rotates among the Committee members excluding the Chair. - h.
+The CC shall determine its own rules of procedure, which shall be published in the Faculty Handbook subject to the provisions of Article IV. - i.
 A majority of the voting faculty membership shall constitute a quorum for the conduct of business.